Tenontosaurus: History of discovery

 The first Tenontosaurus fossil was found in Big Horn County, Montana by an American Museum of Natural History (AMNH) expedition in 1903.
-Subsequent digs in the same area during the 1930s unearthed 18 more specimens, and four specimens were found during the 1940s.
-Despite the large number of fossil specimens, the animal was not named or scientifically described during this time, though Barnum Brown of the AMNH gave it the informal name "Tenantosaurus", "sinew lizard", in reference to the extensive system of stiffening tendons in its back and tail.
+Subsequent digs in the same area during the 1930s, spearheaded by Barnum Brown and Roland T. Bird, unearthed 18 more specimens.
+Four more were recovered during the 1940s: two by a team from the University of Oklahoma, and two by a private collector, Al Silberling, operating on the behalf of Princeton University.
+Despite the large number of fossil specimens, the animal was not named or scientifically described during this time, though Barnum Brown gave it the informal name "Tenantosaurus", "sinew lizard", in reference to the extensive system of stiffening tendons in its back and tail.